NimaBavari/EnORM/docs/api_docs.md

 This can be a complete or an incomplete table row.

+Proxy class, never directly instantiated.

 **Arguments**:

 - `dct`: data that the record is based on
 - `query`: query that fetched this record, among possibly others.
-This class is never directly instantiated.

 <a id="query.Record.is_complete_row"></a>